Comprehensive, Coordinated Care for Diagnosed & Relapsed Neuroblastoma

 The Cancer and Blood Diseases Institute at Cincinnati Children’s provides expert care for children with newly diagnosed and relapsed / refractory neuroblastoma.
 Our Neuroblastoma Advanced Therapies Center offers patients and families a multidisciplinary team approach that consists of medical, surgical, radiation and diagnostic care, fertility preservation and supportive services.

-The directors of the Neuroblastoma Advanced Therapies Center are Brian Weiss, MD, and Daniel von Allmen, MD.
-Dr. Weiss and a national leader in the study of improved treatments for neuroblastoma.
-His research focuses on new approaches to targeting and killing neuroblastoma cells.
+The director of the Neuroblastoma Advanced Therapies Center is Daniel von Allmen, MD.
 Dr. von Allmen is a pediatric surgeon who is a leader in surgical care for neuroblastoma patients.

 Through focused collaboration, the Neuroblastoma Advanced Therapies Center develops basic and clinical research into real-world improvements for the treatment of patients with neuroblastoma.